thanhtienf2004-beep/concepformer/README.md

 The plots are all generated based on the data logged to W&B!
 To create them, run the scripts under *plots*; all plots will be generated as both PNG and PDF files under *plots/output*.

+---

+Read more [about me](https://joelbarmettler.xyz/) and my [AI research](https://joelbarmettler.xyz/research/) on my Website, or dive deeper into [ConceptFormer](https://joelbarmettler.xyz/research/master-arbeit/).
+I also have an [AI Podcast on Spotify and Apple Podcasts](https://joelbarmettler.xyz/podcast/) and sometimes give [Keynote Speeches about AI in Zurich, Switzerland](https://joelbarmettler.xyz/auftritte/)